ChainSafe/gossamer/docs/docs/design/grid-tracker.md

 #### Network Routing Logic
 - **can request**: determines if a validator may request manifest data from us.
 Checks if we've sent them a manifest but haven't received theirs

-- **direct statement providers**: Identifies validators who can send us a specific statement.Analyzes network topology to find authorized senders.
-Indicates if the sender should already know about the
+- **direct statement providers**: Identifies validators who can send us a specific statement.
+Analyzes network topology to find authorized senders.
+Indicates if the sender should already know about the statement.

 - **direct statement targets**: Determines validators who should receive a statement from us.
 Returns validators who need this statement based on mutual knowledge